-Andrew Selley: The new generation
+Andrew Selley column: The new generation

 FWD’s chairman pays homage to the wholesale industry after it gathered for the Federation’s latest conference and gives some pointers on how the sector can continue to move forward into a new generation